 Duotone, traditionally a photo effect, is where two contrasting colors are superimposed on a black and white photo, replacing the black and white gradient with colors.
 For example, a bright yellow and dark pink palette replaces the highlights (yellow), midtones (orangey pink) and shadows (dark pink) of the photo and creates a 2-color version of the photo.
 Duotone gradients create fun, smooth, palettes.
 Monochromatic palettes are palettes that draw on variations of the same color.
 They create smooth and harmonious palettes.
-What fun projects can you come up with that utilize these two color theories?
+What fun projects can you come up with that utilize these two-color theories?

 Nature has inspired art since the beginning of time.
 Our natural environment is rich with diverse color palettes—think of the harmonious neutral palette of a dessert or the bright and rich palette of a cotton candy sunset.
 There are gorgeous colors all around us.
 Natural and earthy palettes help us feel grounded.
-Try grounding your next design with one of these palettes brought to you by the universe (and the team at Spark)!
+Try grounding your next design with one of these palettes brought to you by the universe (and the team at Adobe Spark).
 This combo would work well for brands aiming to evoke calm and nature vibes, for example, a health and wellness blog, or social posts for an organic goods brand.

-Retro palettes are reminiscent of vintage cars, fabric prints, and home décor.
+Retro palettes are reminiscent of vintage cars, fabric prints, and home decor.
 Transform the feel of your design and rewind the clock by using these nostalgic tones.
-Utilize the colors for photo filters, to create vintage patterns, update your branding, or just have fun and play!
+Utilize the colors for photo filters, to create vintage patterns, update your branding, or just have fun and play.
 Retro palettes are well suited for cards, posters, or trendy social posts.

 A common trend in graphic and web design is to create contrast and drama by using a dark, neutral color, such as black or grey, for a background color and combining it with one or more bold, accent colors.
 These palettes are dynamic, vibrant, and punchy.
 They set the tone for your design or brand and that tone is fearless.
 Bright colors can be used in large floods or minimally as accents.
-Get ready to be noticed!

 The '90s are known for two distinct styles.
 Let’s talk about this in pop culture terms:

-1. Bright jewel toned palettes, think tv shows like Fresh Prince of Bel Air, Beverly Hills 90210, or Clueless.
+1. Bright jewel toned palettes, think TV shows like Fresh Prince of Bel Air, Beverly Hills 90210, or Clueless.

 These colors scream fun, approachable, and playful.
-Try using them for your next IG or Snapchat story!
+Try using them for your next IG or Snapchat story.

-2. Grungy, moody, more neutral palettes, think Daria, Office Space, and all of Friends' Chandler Bing’s wardrobe.
-These muted palettes are a great way to subtly throw back to the '90s while keeping your design low-key.
+2. Grungy, moody, more neutral palettes: think Daria, Office Space, and all of Friends' Chandler Bing’s wardrobe.
+These muted palettes are a great way to subtly throwback to the '90s while keeping your design low-key.
 How about layering some distress patterned icons on your design to add to the grunge aesthetic?

 Think hunter green, mauve, dark blues, and dusty pinks.
 Deep jewel tones mixed with charcoal blacks.
-The kind of color schemes that would be at home in a Bronte novel or the Pacific North West in winter.
+The kind of color schemes that would be at home in a Bronte novel or the Pacific Northwest in winter.
 Give your design gravitas and a moody vibe with these rich Heathcliff-inspired palettes.
 This color combo would work well for event invites or social posts.

 Hex values are we identify and name digital colors.
 If you have your heart set on a specific shade, get a perfect match by selecting the hex value for that shade.
 From the custom colors view, you can copy and paste the code in the bottom box or scroll through hex values.